TaraMirmira/MsCAVIAR/Simulation/README.md

 ```
 where ${ld_dir} is the directory of the LD files; $sim_dir is the directory to output the simulated studies; $this_num_causal is the number of implaneted causal variants, $num_sim is the number of simulations the user wish to generate; $this_tau_2 is the heterogeneity (0.5 in the paper) between the studies.
 Please refer to our paper for more details.

-### Running fine-mapping methods on the generated LD and summary statistics
+## Running fine-mapping methods on the generated LD and summary statistics
 In our paper, CAVIAR, MsCAVIAR, PAINTOR, and SuSiE were compared of their sensitivity and set sizes.
+Please refer to the following Shell scripts for an idea of how we ran each method (Note: the file paths need to be replaced with your own file paths, and our computer cluster might have a different job handling system from yours).
+The scripts are commented to enhance understanding.

+* _MsCAVIAR_simulation.sh_
+* _MsCAVIAR_unequal.sh_